Precast or poured concrete countertops cost $3,500 on average

-Factors influencing the cost include size, location, quality, design complexity, and finish options.
+Factors influencing the cost include size, location, quality, design complexity, and the selection of finish options.

 Concrete countertops offer durability, customization, and a unique aesthetic to your kitchen or bathroom.